ScottGibb/LED-Strip-Controller-Firmware/Firmware/ReadMe.md

 ![Class Diagram](../docs/Diagrams-Firmware%20Class%20Diagram.png)

 There are many different types of classes in this design, which use structs as their configuration variables.
 Due to the complexity of the design, not all variables and methods are shown in the UML diagram.
+As well as this due to the nature of C++ code, not every file is a class.
+Files with methods that are not object orientated are highlighted in this diagram using a thick border.
+Examples of this are Firmware and CommsParser.

 ## ButtonsDriver